 Authorized cyclists will be on the course monitoring participants who may require medical attention.
 Should attention be required, the cyclists will notify the medical team.

 The Marathon is a competitive road racing event.
 Runners and walkers are encouraged to participate.

 There will be a 6-hour time limit on the course for the marathon.
 After the 12:00 pm cut-off period, if you are on the course, you will be asked to move to the pavement should you desire to complete the event.
 This rule will be strictly enforced.

 Every participant must be in adequate health and sufficiently trained to partake in this race.
 Consult your physician before beginning any endurance-training regimen.

 Need a place to put your dry clothes or car keys?
-Simply drop your items in the race bag you receive at the Health & Fitness Expo (or your personal bag) and drop your bag at the complimentary Gear Check area near the start line.
+Simply drop your items in the race bag you receive at Packet Pick Up (or your personal bag) and drop your bag at the complimentary Gear Check area near the start line.
 We recommend that you DO NOT check your wallets or any other valuables into a Gear Check bag.

 *Make sure to fill out and attach your Gear Check stub located on your race bib.